jschaf/b2/book/art-of-profitability/art-of-profitability.md

 # Notes on *The Art of Profitability*

-*The Art of Profitability* is a tour through the mentorship of an accountant in ho-hum telecom firm as he learns different models for business profitability.
+*The Art of Profitability* is a tour through the mentorship of an accountant in ho-hum telecom firm as he learns different models for business profitability from his eccentric mentor Zhao. [^@slywotzky2002art]
-[^@slywotzky2002art]

 ### 1. Customer solutions profit